-Darlington Football Club was formed in July 1883 when a number of representatives from several teams in the town met in a local grammar school and decided to form one club to represent the town.
+Darlington Football Club was formed in July 1883 when a number of representatives from several teams in the town met in a local grammar school and decided to form one club.

-Feethams became the home for the new club, and it would stay there until 2003, when the club moved across town to a new 27,000 seater arena.
-Feethams was leased from local businessman John Beaumont Pease in 1866 and the first turf came from the nearby Park ground cricket pitch.
+Feethams became the home for the new club, and stayed there until 2003, when the club moved across town to a new 27,000 seater arena.
+Feethams was leased from local businessman John Beaumont Pease in 1866 and the first turf came from the nearby cricket pitch.
 Two years after its formation the club ventured into the FA Cup for the first time but was beaten 8-0 by Grimsby.

 Darlington were one of the original founder members of the Northern League in 1889 and went on to win the title twice in 1896 and 1900.
 The club turned professional in 1908 and decided to join the newly formed North Eastern League – although it would return to the Northern League most unexpectedly a century later.
 The opening day in the North Eastern League saw the club beaten 5-1 by Sunderland, but the club went on to better things in that league, winning it in 1913.